Protestant Church of Maluku: Annual Church meeting

 Every five years at the big church meeting (Sidang Raya MPL) new board members are chosen.

 Each board member can serve for a maximum of two consecutive terms.
 This meeting is always in Ambon.

-The church currently has 575,000 members and 775 congregations, with over 750 pastors in 33 church districts throughout Maluku and part of North Maluku.
+The church currently [when?] has 575,000 members and 775 congregations, with over 750 pastors in 33 church districts throughout Maluku and part of North Maluku.